impredicative/irc-rss-feed-bot/README.md

 Feed-specific settings:
 * `freq` indicates how frequently to poll the feed in hours.
 It is 1 by default.
 Conservative polling is recommended.
-* `shorten` indicates whether to use Bitly to shorten URLs.
-It is `true` by default and can otherwise be `false`.
-Setting this is recommended only for feeds with naturally short URLs.

 A `posts.sqlite` database file is written by the bot in the same directory as `config.yaml`.
 It must be preserved.